-The CLF’s strength lies in its extremely committed volunteers, people who are passionately devoted to the CLF missions and donate their time and resources to the cause.
-The CLF is led by an Executive Committee, Advisory Board and three working groups.
+The CLF’s strength lies in its extremely committed volunteers, people who are passionately devoted to the CLF mission and vision and who donate their time and resources to the cause.
+The CLF is led by a Board of Directors, an Advisory Board and three Working Groups.
 Its day-to-day operations are carried out under the direction of a full-time Executive Director and a small, part-time staff.

-The Executive Committee is co-directed by Dr. Catherine C. McCuaig and Dr. David Keast, in collaboration with Christine Moffatt, Executive Director of the ILF.
+The Board is co-chaired by Dr. Catherine C. McCuaig and Dr. David Keast, in collaboration with Christine Moffatt, Executive Director of the ILF (International Lymphoedema Framework).

 Christine Moffatt, CBE, FRCN, PhD, MA, RGN, DN is professor of Clinical Nursing Research at the University of Nottingham School of Nursing, Midwifery and Physiotherapy.
 She is also nurse consultant at the Royal Derby Foundation NHS Trust Lymphoedema service in which she leads a research team as well as undertaking a clinical consultancy role.
 Christine is currently joint Chair person and Director of the International Lymphoedema Framework.
 She has undertaken extensive research in lymphedema and wound care running national and international clinical trials.

 Education Working Group.
-Co-Chairs: Linda (Koby) Blanchfield and Sandra MacDonald
+Co-Chairs: Pamela Hammond and Sandra MacDonald

 Partnership Development Working Group.
 Chair: Bonnie Baker